intel-lab-lkp/linux/Documentation/arch/x86/resctrl.rst

 		some platforms support devices that have their own settings for cache use which can over-ride these bits.

+		When the "io_alloc" feature is enabled, a portion of the cache is reserved for shared use between hardware and software.
+Refer to "bit_usage" to see which portion is allocated for this purpose.

 "bit_usage":
 		Annotated capacity bitmasks showing how all
 		instances of the resource are used.
 The legend is: